Recruiting firm targets construction and real estate executives in the Northwest (From 6/30/16 Daily Journal of Commerce article by Lynn Porter)

-It presented him the candidates and their qualification every week, ranked them and kept him in the loop.
+It presented him the candidates and their qualifications every week, ranked them and kept him in the loop.

 Rabinowitz said top candidates in any industry are reluctant to make a move, so you must be quick and effective in telling your client’s story.
 “You think it’s hard to make a bid on a house, try making a bid on somebody’s life,” he said.

 Submitting a resume to an online job site can be like tossing it into a black hole, he said.
-“It’s activity but not really action.”
+“It’s an activity but not real action.”

 Rabinowitz said his firm screens candidates to make the hiring process more effective.